 The same plethora of actions available in the launcher can be tied to mouse gestures:

-Vivaldi's wealth of options and functionality risks drowning users, and we haven't even plumbed its full depth.
-It offers three browser flavors to head this off: Essential, Classic, and Fully Loaded.
+Vivaldi’s wealth of options and functionality risks drowning users.
+It offers three browser flavors to head this problem off: Essential, Classic, and Fully Loaded.
 Still, even in Fully Loaded, features like Command Chains (imho) are tempting but overengineered diversions.

-I'm more simple contrarian than I am browser guru, so it could very well be that I'm missing features in established browsers, or missing other browsers/solutions entirely.
-Shoot me an email at jack
+I’m more simple contrarian than I am browser guru, so it could very well be that I’m missing features in established browsers, or missing other browsers/solutions entirely.
+I’ll be forever indebted if anyone can explain why the officially recommended (Mozilla blessed?)
+New Tab Override extension isn’t just a feature in Firefox